eddogola/wallpaper/README.md

 # wallpapr

 Uses the unsplash API to get wallpapers from https://www.unsplash.com and set them as the desktop background.
+Works on only select operating systems (e.g. Ubuntu, Linux Mint), at least for now.

 ## Usage